8ta4/chezmoi/README.md

 > How do I install this configuration on my macOS?

 1. First, make sure that Nix is installed on your system.
-If not, just follow the instructions on the [Nix website](https://nixos.org/download.html#nix-install-macos) to install it.
+If not, just follow the instructions on the [devenv website](https://devenv.sh/getting-started/#1-install-nix) to install it.

 1. Next, run this command:
    ```